sbormann/ioBroker.iqontrol/README.md

 * boolean - if possible, it will be translated to a senseful text like 'on/off', 'opened/closed' or similar.
 If you click on the icon of a tile it tries to toggle the boolean (for example to turn a light on or off).
 If it is not read-only it will generate a flip-switch in the dialog.
 * number - will be displayed with its corresponding unit and generate a slider in the dialog.
 * string - a text to be displayed
 * value-list - the selected value will be displayed.
 If it is not write-protected it will generate a drop-down-menu in dialog.
-Technically a value-list is a number with a corresponding translation-list, defined in the 'native.states' or 'common.states' property.
+    * Technically a value-list is a value with a corresponding translation-list, defined in the 'native.states' or 'common.states' object of the datapoint:
+    ````
+    {
+        "native": {
+            "states": {"true":"Text for true", "false":"Text for false"}
+        }
+    }
+    ````
+    * You can create your own value list by adding the states-object to the ```` "native":{}```` part of the datapoint.
+This will only be read by iQontrol and has no influence to other scripts.
+    * A state-object inside of the ````"common":{}```` part will also be recognized by iQontrol.
+If you change it here, it may have influence to other scipts.
+Even more it may be overwritten by the adapter that created the datapoint.

 However, not every type makes sense to every role.
 So the STATE of a switch for example will be a boolean in most cases, to be able to be toggled between on and off.
 A string may be displayed, but the switch will not be functional.